Our key performance indicators

 The ratio between emissions (in t CO2e) and emissions avoidance (in t CO2e) is calculated to underline the increasing importance of our energy activities and to take account of the emissions-preventing impact of our measures.
-This ratio improved from 3.84% in the base year (2013) to 6.98% in the 2015 financial year.
+Due to lower sales volumes caused by a relative warm winter this ratio decreased from 9.0% in the base year (2016) to 7.1% in the 2018 financial year.

 The KPI (Gesundheitsquote, ‘health quotient’) we use here gives the ratio between the total number of days to be worked by our international workforce and the number of days off sick (including sickness periods of less than and more than six weeks).
-The figure improved from 95.1% in the base year (2013) to 95.5% in the 2015 financial year.
+The figure decreased from 96.0% in the base year (2016) to 94.7% in the 2018 financial year.